vippsas/vipps-developers/common-topics/api-lifecycle.md

   }
 ```

-If the ISO 3166 country code was *added* as `countryCode`, it would be a
+If the ISO 3166 country code was *added* as `countryCode` in addition to the existing `country`,
-non-breaking change, and only a minor version:
+it would be a non-breaking change, and only a minor version:

 Version 2.1.0: